 - How to set up the Amazon Echo Dot: A full guide

 - How to reset the Echo Dot: Instructions for every model

 To change Alexa’s voice, you’ll need the Alexa mobile app, though you should already have this installed from when you initially set up your Echo device.
 Otherwise, you just need to make sure both your phone/tablet and the Echo device you want to change are connected to the internet.

-You may have seen novelty voice packs, like that of Samuel L. Jackson, that replace Alexa’s voice almost entirely.
+You may have seen novelty voice packs, like that of Samuel L. Jackson and Santa Claus, that replace Alexa’s voice almost entirely.
 However, these are limited to more generic queries and command responses, and usually don't work for Alexa features like Skills, Shopping or reminders.
 In this guide, we’ll show you how to change Alexa’s voice in a way that will make the new voice usable for almost anything.

 How to change Alexa’s voice